 - Symptoms of a depressive episode can include lack of energy, feelings of worthlessness, low self-esteem, and suicidal thoughts.

 - In between episodes of mania and depression, there will usually be periods of stability.

 - Even though it is a lifelong disorder, it is considered to be very manageable with proper treatment.

 - The combination of medication management and talk therapy has been proven to be the most effective method in treating bipolar disorder.

 Breaking the Stigma

-People will often say things like “Did you know that person is bipolar?”
+People will often say things like, “Did you know that person is bipolar?”
 Referring to someone as being bipolar, as opposed to having bipolar disorder, can make that person feel like their identity has changed.
 Having bipolar disorder does not mean that person’s personality has changed and that they are an entirely different person.
-Being mindful of how someone is referring to disorder can go a long way.
+Being mindful of how someone is referring to a disorder can go a long way.

-Another thing that can be done is it can be talked about more.
-For some reason, there still tends to be a negative stigma around mental health and disorders such as bipolar.
-People sometimes act like it is a touchy subject or something that is taboo.
-With more than 10% of the population suffering from the disorder, shouldn’t they be able to talk about their struggles just like anyone else with a medical related issues?
-Be supportive to those that you know struggle with bipolar disorder or any other mental health disorder.
+With an estimated 4.4% of adults in the U.S. experiencing bipolar disorder at some time in their lives, shouldn’t they be able to talk about their struggles just like anyone else with medical-related issues?
+Be supportive to those that you know who struggle with bipolar disorder or any other mental health disorder.
 It can make a big difference in their lives.

 Lastly, educate yourself so you can share your knowledge with others who have false judgments of the disorder.
 If you are struggling with symptoms yourself, talk to a mental health professional.
 Even though living with bipolar disorder can become very manageable, it can definitely be scary at first.
 Mental health professionals can help you obtain the proper treatments and prescribe medication for bipolar disorder to learn coping skills and live a healthy, positive life.